meltano/meltano/docs/src/guide/getting-started.md

 # Add a loader for a Postgres database
 meltano add loader target-postgres

-# Run elt (extract, load, transform) with an id of your choice and the extractor and loader we just added
+# Run elt (extract, load, transform) with an id of your choice and the extractor and loader we just added without the need to transform the data
-meltano elt cool_job_id1 --extractor tap-carbon-intensity --loader target-postgres
+meltano elt cool_job_id1 --extractor tap-carbon-intensity --loader target-postgres --transform skip

 # Start up Meltano analyze!
 meltano www